 Howard County is located in central Maryland and is home to roughly 280,000 residents.
 It is geographically the second-smallest county in Maryland, with the Patapsco River running along the north and northeast borders.
 The region is known for its excellent school systems, affluent residents, and high quality of life.
 Historically, the County is known for having served as a major station along the Underground Railroad, an organization that helped deliver slaves to freedom during the 1800s.
-If you or someone you know has been harmed as the result of another person’s wrongdoing in Howard County, you can consult the personal injury lawyers at Lebowitz & Mzhen, LLC to help you assert your rights.Protecting Your Right to Compensation through Legal Action
+If you or someone you know has been harmed as the result of another person’s wrongdoing in Howard County, you can consult the personal injury lawyers at Lebowitz & Mzhen Personal Injury Lawyers to help you assert your rights.Protecting Your Right to Compensation through Legal Action

 Most accident cases fall under the category of a personal injury claim.
 These tend to be based on the theory of negligence, under which a victim must establish four specific elements: duty, breach, causation, and damages.

 The first element, duty, requires the victim to establish that the defendant owed him or her a certain standard of care.
 In general, this standard requires each person to act with the same ordinary care and skill that a reasonably prudent person would use in the same or similar circumstances.
 The second element, breach, requires the injured individual to show that the defendant failed to act according to the relevant standard of care.

 In the context of a car, truck, or motorcycle collision, for example, the duty of care requires each motorist to operate his or her vehicle with the same degree of precautions that a reasonably prudent driver would use in a similar situation, taking into account the weather and road conditions at the time of the accident as well as complying with traffic rules.
 A driver who is texting on a cell phone, running a red light, or driving extremely fast in the rain, for example, is likely in breach of this standard of care.